Isaac-DeFrain/KFramework/CheatSheet-KFramework.md

 Strict, seqstrict

 #### Superheating/Supercooling: Tags
 Constructors and rules can be given a *tag*.
-For the strictly-evaluated constructor with , the tags allow the K tool to search for nondeterminism caused by evaluation order using the option `--superheat "cTag"`.
+For the strictly-evaluated constructor with `[cTag]`, the tags allow the K tool to search for nondeterminism caused by evaluation order using the option `--superheat "cTag"`.
 For the rule with tag `[rTag]`, you can search for nondeterministic behavior caused by this rule using the option `--supercool "rTag"`.

 In both cases, the tag syntax is the same:
 ```